 Frontline customer service in the digital realm often means self-serve solutions for issues, but it also means making each touchpoint frictionless.
-That means optimizing the digital part of the customer journey, including your website, mobile, social media, and apps.
+That means optimising the digital part of the customer journey, including your website, mobile, social media, and apps.

 Supercharge your on-location frontline

-Maximizing the impact of every in-person frontline customer service interaction means using the right tools to help you put three key tactics into place:
+Maximising the impact of every in-person frontline customer service interaction means using the right tools to help you put three key tactics into place:

 - Design and automate your interactions